Florida Violation of Probation Attorney

 It is clear from the above that a VOP is not a pleasant situation.
 A VOP is relatively simple for the State to prove in most cases.
 Plus, the offender is exposed to the maximum penalty in the original case.
 It is important to act quickly in these situations to ensure the offender does not spend any more time in jail than necessary.

-Despite not having a constitutional right to a bond, Attorney Brandon Gans will argue the reasons why an individual should be released pending the VOP hearing.
-Attorney Brandon Gans has handled countless VOP cases and fights vigorously to protect his clients against a system that is overwhelmingly against them.
+Despite not having a constitutional right to a bond, experienced criminal defense Attorney Brandon Gans will argue the reasons why an individual should be released pending the VOP hearing.
+Attorney Brandon Gans has handled countless VOP cases in Central Florida and fights vigorously to protect his clients against a system that is against them.